 Packed with an abundance of nutrients and healthy fats, seeds can be deliciously sprinkled on soup or salad to enhance the flavors.
 Rich with omega 3 fatty acids, flax and chia seeds are important ingredients to have in your cupboard jars just in case you are in the mood of making plant-based smoothies or puddings.

 While flax and chia seeds are profoundly powerful and useful, sesame, sunflowers and pumpkin seeds shouldn’t be forgotten.
 With its iron, zinc, copper, and vitamins, sesame isn’t only nice and aromatic on buns, bagels or sushi, but also a delicious alternative to flour in baking and of course, you can make your own tahini any time if you have this in your pantry!

 In response to the COVID-19, maintaining a good healthy lifestyle by eating nutritious food full of vitamins is extremely essential to maintain your stamina and immune system.

-Being aware of a possible vitamin deficiency in a vegan diet, naanu helps you fulfill your daily vegan nutrients by making gluten-free cookies that give you 100% daily vegan nutrients: Vitamin B12, Vitamin D, Omega-3, Calcium, Iron and Zinc.
+Being aware of a possible vitamin deficiency in a vegan diet, naanu helps you fulfil your daily vegan nutrients by making gluten-free cookies that give you 100% daily vegan nutrients: Vitamin B12, D, Omega-3, Calcium, Iron and Zinc.
 Made with natural ingredients, a single cookie per day is all you need.